 Bitstream reconfiguration, complete or partial, may occur without an interruption of service in the Virtex device.
-In addition, the device configuration can also be read back at any time without an interruption in service.
+In addition, the device configuration can be also read back at any time without an interruption in service.
 These features allow two simple techniques for maintaining coherency of the bitstream.
 Scrubbing simply rewrites the device bitstream, so the time to repair an error is the scrub cycle time.
 Cycle time can be on the order of a few milliseconds and varies with device density.
 Continuous readback in conjunction with a detection algorithm (bit compare, CRC, etc) provides data on upsets encountered, time, and frequency.
 Partial reconfiguration (PRC) repairs any section of the device where an error is detected.
 The repair time is comparable to scrubbing.
-For a full discussion of the bitstream repair techniques and how they are implemented in the Xilinx The figures below show the designs used. product, the reader is referred to Xilinx application literature [5].